Leenjarbouh/leapc-python-bindings/README.md

 Run: npm start
 The application should open in your browser at http://localhost:3000

-Alternatively, test the standalone application:
-Navigate to the backend directory: cd backend
-Run: python main.py
-A Tkinter window should appear with the Cookify interface

 Test the gesture controls:
 Position your hand above the Leap Motion device
 Open palm: Play music